-Gathering evidence for your personal injury case can seem daunting, but a personal injury lawyer will help through every step.
-A lawyer can help interview witnesses, gather documentation, and will even go back to the scene of the accident to gather physical evidence (like pictures) when applicable.
+Gathering evidence for your personal injury case can seem daunting, but our Seattle brain injury attorneys will help through every step.
+Our lawyers can help interview witnesses, handle the insurance companies, gather documentation, and will even go back to the scene of the accident to gather physical evidence (like pictures) when applicable.
 Remaining thorough in your personal injury case is crucial in satisfying each burden of proof.

 What Damages Can I Recover After a TBI?

 A brain injury lawyer can help you recover two types of damages.

 General Damages (non-economic loss)